FitriMakmor/covid-face-mask-type-detector/README.md

 > - https://github.com/cabani/MaskedFace-Net
 > - https://github.com/AIZOOTech/FaceMaskDetection

 Dataset is hidden from public view due to a copyright agreement regarding the FMR-DB data source.
-Only the course evaluator will have access to it.
+Only the course evaluator will have access to it once requested.